gitkraken/vscode-gitlens/README.md

 # GitLens

-Provides Git information (most recent commit, number of authors) in CodeLens, on-demand inline blame annotations, a blame history explorer, and commands to compare changes with the working tree and/or previous versions.
+Provides Git information (most recent commit, # of authors) in CodeLens, on-demand inline blame annotations, a blame explorer, and commands to compare changes with the working tree or previous versions.

 ## Features